 A. There are many differences between the three.

 A Skilled Nursing Facility or SNF is meant to be a short-term rehabilitation stop along the path of someone getting better and going home.
 An example of an appropriate SNF stay is someone who has suffered a broken bone, went to the hospital for a surgical procedure to repair it and has been discharged to a SNF for rehabilitation.
-This person will likely receive physical and occupational therapy until such time that the skilled staff feel the person is able to discharge home safely (able to maneuver everyday life in his/her home given the injury and rehabilitation process).
+This person will likely receive physical and occupational therapy until such time the skilled staff – and Medicare – feel the person is able to discharge home safely (able to maneuver everyday life in his/her home given the injury and rehabilitation process).

 Assisted Living or AL is for people who no longer wish to remain at home or who can no longer safely stay at home and need some level of care and assistance with Activities of Daily Living (ADLs).
 Assisted living can look like a residential home licensed by the state to care for up to six residents or a larger community licensed to assist many residents with varying levels of care needs (independent living, assisted living and memory care needs).
 As of 6/5/2020, according to the California Department of Social Services website, California is home to over 7,400 Residential Care Facilities for the Elderly (RCFE) which include assisted living and memory care homes and communities.
 These 7,400+ RCFEs translate to 35,403 beds or capacity for residents.
-To find the appropriate setting for your loved one, call a local Certified Senior Advisor.
+To find the appropriate setting for your aging loved one, call a local Certified Senior Advisor.

 Q. What is a Certified Senior Advisor?
 And when should I be using one?